Androsterone glucuronide

 Androsterone glucuronide (ADT-G) is a major circulating and urinary metabolite of testosterone and dihydrotestosterone (DHT).
 It accounts for 93% of total androgen glucuronides in women.
 ADT-G is formed from androsterone by UDP-glucuronosyltransferases, with the major enzymes being UGT2B15 and UGT2B17.
 It is a marker of acne in women while androstanediol glucuronide is a marker of hirsutism (excess hair growth) in women.

+Relevance in women's health

+Quantification of ADT-G and 3α-diol-G levels in Serum (blood) is an effective means of assessing androgen content in blood and androgenic activity in women.
+Androsterone glucuronide content can be estimated using Liquid chromatography–mass spectrometry.
+If an unusual level of ADT-G is observed in the blood (either an elevated or decreased amount), proper treatment plans can be developed in order to treat related symptoms.

+Elevated levels of androsterone glucuronide in the blood have been observed in adult females who present with inflammatory acne.
+The introduction of therapeutic antiandrogen treatment and the use of an oral Contraceptive by women who are affected with androsterone related acne can decrease the amount of inflammatory acne present.